slingr-stack/google-maps-package/README.md

     <tr>
         <td>Google Maps Package</td>
         <td>February 9, 2024</td>
-        <td>The Google Maps Package provides developers with powerful tools to integrate interactive mapping and location-based services into their applications.
-It offers features such as displaying maps, customizing map styles, geocoding addresses to coordinates, reverse geocoding coordinates to addresses, calculating routes and distances, and providing real-time traffic information.
-With robust documentation and a wide range of SDKs, the Google Maps Package enables developers to create engaging and user-friendly map-based experiences across various platforms and devices/td>
+        <td>Detailed description of the API of the Google Maps Package.</td>
     </tr>
     </tbody>
 </table>

 # Overview
+The Google Maps Package provides developers with powerful tools to integrate interactive mapping and location-based services into their applications.
+It offers features such as displaying maps, customizing map styles, geocoding addresses to coordinates, reverse geocoding coordinates to addresses, calculating routes and distances, and providing real-time traffic information.
+With robust documentation and a wide range of SDKs, the Google Maps Package enables developers to create engaging and user-friendly map-based experiences across various platforms and devices

 # Javascript API